A brief look at UDI member TransLink and BC Bill 47 (2023)

 Sasha

-In light of BC Bill 47 (2023), which upzoned huge swathes of land along the Skytrain route, it is well worth looking at the statutory authority TransLink's relationship to the Urban Development Institute development lobby/real estate of which it is a paying member.
+In light of BC Bill 47 (2023), which upzoned huge swathes of land along the Skytrain route, it is well worth looking at the statutory authority TransLink's relationship to the Urban Development Institute development/real estate lobby, of which it is a paying member.

 To quote Translink's Real Estate webpage: